 - Siemens Masterset 111

 *Note: All product names are property of their respective owners.
 All company, product and service names used on this page are for identification purposes only.
-Use of these names does not imply endorsement.
+The use of these names does not imply endorsement.

 High-performance sound recording room

 All recording sessions have been carried out in an acoustically treated room.
-We recorded from a close perspective to provide you dry and solid material to apply your own amount of reverb or any other effect in post-production or sound design project.
+We recorded from a close perspective to provide dry and solid material on which you can apply your own amount of reverb or any other effect in post-production or sound design project.

-The library is organized in ten folders, one per telephone type, starting with the oldest device.
+The library consists of ten folders, organized by telephone type, starting with the oldest device.

 Detailed metadata embedded